tanmay-singh-23/parquet-webScrapper/README.md

 1. Data Acquisition

-•	Web Scraping with BeautifulSoup: Utilized BeautifulSoup to scrape data from a specified website to download all Parquet files from February and March 2019.
+•	Web Scraping with BeautifulSoup: Utilized BeautifulSoup to scrape data from a specified website to download all Parquet files from February and March 2019 using python and then converted the data to dataFrame to display the data using panda.

 2. Data Storage